 The fair value of the Company's financial assets and liabilities, excluding the convertible note and derivative liability - warrants, approximates the carrying amount due to their short term nature and capacity for prompt liquidation.
-See note 10 for the fair value of the derivative liabilities - warrants.
+See note 10 for the fair value of the derivative liabilities - warrants in the financial statements.
 Deferred revenue is not a financial liability.